 Given the value of the trait for growers, it remains important to list in HRT tables commercially claimed resistances.
-In case a company wants to claim a level of resistance for a crop-pathogen combination which is not yet on the current HRT tables, it first will need to be added to the ISF pest code list to specify the appropriate pathogen name and code.
+In case a company wants to claim a level of resistance for a crop-pest combination which is not yet on the current HRT tables, it first will need to be added to the ISF pest code list to specify the appropriate pest name (latin name and English common name) and pest code.

 If no other companies have a similar claim yet, it will be placed on the HRT tables with the indication "resistance commercially available" without specifying any level of resistance or example variety.
 To secure uniform communication, the harmonization process will start when more than one company has products with the specific resistance claim.
-Efforts will be initiated within Euroseeds HRT Working Group to harmonize the resistance level(s) and determine suitable example variety(ies).
+Efforts will be initiated within the Euroseeds HRT working group to harmonize the resistance level(s) and determine suitable Euroseeds Example Variety(ies).